-

 conductor and director of the Kirchenmusikverein zu St. Martin music society in Bratislava

-He was a composer, conductor and teacher.
-He was one of the first composers of the 20th century from the territory of today's Bratislava, whose music was also known abroad.
-He was one of the most important representatives of Slovak musical life in the first decades of the 20th century (the so-called "old Slovak composer generation", Hrušovský, 1964: Mikuláš Moyzes, Viliam Figuš-Bystrý, Mikuláš Schneider-Trnavský, Alexander Albrecht, Frico Kafenda).
+Alexander Albrecht was a composer, conductor, and educator.
+He was one of the first composers of the 20th century from the territory of present-day Bratislava whose music was known even abroad.
+He is among the most important representatives of Slovak musical life in the early decades of the 20th century (the so-called "old Slovak generation of composers," Hrušovský, 1964: Mikuláš Moyzes, Viliam Figuš-Bystrý, Mikuláš Schneider-Trnavský, Alexander Albrecht, Frico Kafenda).

-During his studies at the Gymnasium (1895 - 1903) he became friends with Béla Bartók and E. Dohnányi, with whom he took an active part in the musical life of the school and the town.
+During his grammar school studies (1895–1903), he became friends with Béla Bartók and Ernő Dohnányi, with whom he actively participated in the musical life of both the school and the city.

-In 1921 he took up the post of conductor and director of the Kirchenmusikverein zu St. Martin.
-Within a few years, the level of the choir's artistic production increased considerably and its repertoire expanded considerably to include new contemporary music.
-After the closure of the society in 1952, he began to devote himself more intensively to compositional work.
-In the same year the municipal music school ceased to exist.
-However, Albrecht remained in contact with young musicians even after the end of his public pedagogical activity, and by broadening their artistic and aesthetic outlook he greatly influenced the careers of many budding composers (Ivan Parík, Dušan Martinček).
+In 1921, he took up the position of conductor and director of the Church Music Society in Bratislava (Kirchenmusikverein zu St. Martin).
+Within a few years, the artistic quality of the choir’s performances significantly improved, and its repertoire was expanded to include contemporary music.
+After the society ceased its activities in 1952, he focused more intensively on composition.
+In the same year, the city music school also ceased to exist.
+However, even after the end of his public teaching career, Albrecht remained in contact with young musicians, and by broadening their artistic and aesthetic horizons, he greatly influenced the careers of many emerging composers (Ivan Parík, Dušan Martinček).

-He drew on late Romantic impulses, but translated them into the distinctive handwriting of a lyricist with a penchant for moderation, balance and the expressive power of his artistic message.
+He drew from late Romantic influences but transformed them through his distinctive lyrical style, characterized by restraint, balance, and the expressive power of his artistic message.

 "The determining factor in Albrecht's musical composition development was as a current reaction to the new formed aesthetic criteria.
 His mental (thought) horizon encompassed pan-European context, thanks to which he was able to accept a wide range of stimuli.
 He diversified himself from the general rule of the Romantic idiom, which he teamed up with current trends, adding his own stamp of personality to it.